openframeworks/ofSite/_documentation/graphics/ofGraphics_functions.markdown

 _description: _

 Begins render to pdf.
-OpenFrameworks allows rendering of 2D graphics to pdf via the ofCairoRenderer. ofBeginSaveScreenAsPDF is called before drawing to start the pdf render.
+OpenFrameworks allows rendering of 2D graphics to pdf via the ofCairoRenderer. ofBeginSaveScreenAsPDF is called before drawing.
+When done drawing call ofEndSaveScreenAsPDF() to output the file.

 ~~~~{.cpp}
 void testApp::setup(){